Anti-imperialism: Communist and socialist

 the economic stage in which monopoly finance capital becomes the dominant application of capital.
 As such, said financial and economic circumstances impelled national governments and private business corporations to worldwide competition for control of natural resources and human labour by means of colonialism.

 Leninism and Marxism–Leninism

 The Leninist views of imperialism and related theories, such as dependency theory, address the economic dominance and exploitation of a country: economic imperialism rather than the military and the political dominance of a people, their country and its natural resources.
 Hence, the primary purpose of imperialism is economic exploitation, rather than mere control of either a country or of a region.
-The Marxist and the Leninist denotation thus differs from the usual political science denotation of imperialism as the direct control (intervention, occupation and rule) characteristic of colonial and neo-colonial empires as used in the realm of international relations.
+The Marxist and the Leninist denotation thus differs from the usual political science denotation of imperialism as the direct control (intervention, occupation and rule) characteristic of colonial and neocolonial empires as used in the realm of international relations.

 Lenin adopted Hobson's ideas.
 In Imperialism, the Highest Stage of Capitalism (1917), Lenin outlined the five features of capitalist development that lead to imperialism: